VMFS Recovery

 Wrong command

 There is another command in the VMFS Recovery™ called “Mount to Disk Letter ”.
-It can be found at context menu when you right click on the disk.
+It can be found in the context menu when you right-click on the disk.
 (SAVE Wizard?)
 It mounts a VMDK as a virtual disk to the Windows OS and makes it available for 3-rd party software within this instance of Windows.
 However, its full features are available for the registered license of VMFS Recovery™ only and you won’t be able to use this command to preview the recovered VMDK file before purchase.
 The only proper method is to use the algorithm described above.

 screen with Mount to Disk Letter option